pranav278/Simple_Devops_Project/TomcatSetup.md

-## Tomcat Installation & Setup on EC2 Amazon Linux Instance
+## Step 5:- Tomcat Installation & Setup on EC2 Amazon Linux Instance

 1. **Sign in to AWS Console:**
    Go to the AWS Management Console (https://aws.amazon.com/console) and sign in to your AWS account.